-An informal valuation of the roads infrastructure network was undertaken by independent valuers, Shepherd Services Pty Ltd, Registered Valuers, effective 31 March 2020.
-The review was completed utilising the Australian Bureau of Statistics indexes, ABS Catalogues, 6427.0 Producer Price Indexes, Australia.
+Asset class and fair value hierarchy Valuation approach Last comprehensive valuation date Valuer engaged Key assumptions and estimates (related data sources) Index applied (change in index recognised this year) Other interim revaluation adjustment Roads (level 3) Current replacement cost 31 March 2018 Shepherd Services Pty Ltd The review was completed utilising the Australian Bureau of Statistics indexes, ABS Catalogues, 6427.0 Producer Price Indexes, Australia.
 Table 17.
 Index Number 30, "Building Construction Queensland".
 Council categorises its road infrastructure into urban and rural roads and further sub-categorises these into sealed and unsealed roads.
 Urban roads are segmented generally from intersection to intersection.
 Rural roads are segmented to about 5 kilometre lengths or sometimes longer where there is no logical cut off point.
 Sometimes they are shorter if there is a significant change in construction ages or dimensions and sometimes longer where intersections are close together.
 All road segments are then componentised into formation, pavement and seal (where applicable).
 Council assumes that environmental factors such as soil type, climate and topography are consistent across each segment.
-Council also assumes a segment is designed and constructed to the same standard and uses a consistent amount of labour and materials.
+Council also assumes a segment is designed and constructed to the same standard and uses a consistent amount of labour and materials. with no material impact Nil

-The change in fair value from the road valuation was immaterial and was not recognised in the financial statements.

-(e) Valuation (continued)

-Drainage

-An informal revaluation of the drainage infrastructure network was undertaken by independent valuers, Shepherd Services Pty Ltd, Registered Valuers, effective 31 March 2020.

-Drainage assets are located underground and physical inspection is not possible.
+Asset class and fair value hierarchy Valuation approach Last comprehensive valuation date Valuer engaged Key assumptions and estimates (related data sources) Index applied (change in index recognised this year) Other interim revaluation adjustment Drainage (level 3) Current replacement cost 31 March 2019 Drainage assets are located underground and physical inspection is not possible.
 The age, size and type of construction material, together with current and planned maintenance practices are used to determine useful life and estimated remaining life.
 Adopted Unit Rates have been developed by reviewing past construction work costs.
 For those assets with no recent work cost available, rates were determined from first principles or obtained from surrounding regional councils.
 Allowances have been made for the difference in construction standards.
 Concrete stormwater drainage pipe valuations have been increased due to increased supply costs of concrete pipe and inclusion of trench benching.
-Trench benching requirements are in line with current safe work practices and increase unit rates as the excavation volumes expand and production rates decline as pipe depth and size increases.
+Trench benching requirements are in line with current safe work practices and increase unit rates as the excavation volumes expand and production rates decline as pipe depth and size increases. with no material impact Nil Water and sewerage assets (level 3) Current replacement cost 30 April 2017 Shepherd Services Pty Ltd The review was completed utilising the Australian Bureau of Statistics indexes, ABS Catalogues, 6427.0 Producer Price Indexes, Australia.

-The change in fair value from the drainage valuation was immaterial and was not recognised in the financial statements.

-Water and sewerage

-An informal valuation of the water and sewerage infrastructure network was undertaken by independent valuers, Shepherd Services Pty Ltd, Registered Valuers, effective 31 March 2020 using indices.
-The review was completed utilising the Australian Bureau of Statistics indexes, ABS Catalogues, 6427.0 Producer Price Indexes, Australia.
 Table 17.
 Index Number 30, "Building Construction Queensland".
 CRC was calculated based on expected replacement costs.
-In all cases the assets were disaggregated to component level to ensure a reliable measure of cost and service capacity and deterioration of estimated remaining life.
+In all cases the assets were disaggregated to component level to ensure a reliable measure of cost and service capacity and deterioration of estimated remaining life. with no material impact Nil

-The change in fair value from the water and sewerage valuation was immaterial and was not recognised in the financial statements.

-Note 11.
+Note 12.
 Contract balances